vekkt0r/vekkt0r.github.io/_posts/articles/2015-01-30-novatouch-tkk-reverse-engineering-part-2.md

 ## Further work ##

 This concludes my current adventures in Novatouch land.
+In retrospective when reading this post it feels like I could have left out half of it and just write about the interesting parts (patching and injecting code) instead of trying to explain the whole program flow.
+Well, since this is an experiment in trying to get better at writing at least I have something to think about for the next post.

-I have some things I would like to do further on that I have not had time to do:
+Therea are some things I would like to do further work on that I have not yet had time for:

 - Hook up oscilloscope to cap sense controller and try to understand how it works (need to find an oscilloscope first)